 The investment includes:

-- . . . . . . - now-how, documents [Cell H40, Worksheet Cap.Goods ];
+- . . . . . . - know-how, documents [Cell H40, Worksheet Cap.Goods ];

 - Software product for budgeting and online financial control full time of the loan life [Cell H40, Worksheet Cap.Goods ];

 - Reconciliation for permit to local country regulations with option for including other countries of the region [Cell H38, Worksheet Cap.Goods ].